wizardyesterday/ComputerTalker/README.txt

 --------------------------------------------------------------------
 01/22/2023
 --------------------------------------------------------------------
-Today, I decided to create my own phonems with the aid of festital, using their text2wave script to create the example words from the Votrax SC-01 data sheet.
+Today, I decided to create my own phonemes with the aid of festital, using their text2wave script to create the example words from the Votrax SC-01 data sheet.
 I was then able to select the speech samples of interest, using Audacity.
 The sample rate of